It Is Not the Homosexual Who Is Perverse, But the Society in Which He Lives: Cast

+Release

+The film had its world premiere at the Young Filmmakers Forum section of 1971 Berlin International Film Festival.
+The US premiere took place in 1972 at the Museum of Modern Art in New York City, the British premiere in the same year at the National Film Theatre in London.

 Reception

 The film was attacked both by German conservatives, progressives and gay activists.
 Despite not being a very good film, according to Samuel Clowes Huneke, it was revolutionary by conceiving homosexuality as a political identity.
 The film also spawned dozens of homosexual activism groups, to the left of older homophile organizations.